leonidasKap/adverts/README.md

 ## How to find the frequency of activity "click" for user i on campaign j

 First of all build an index on campaign so you can speed up queries

 $ db.adverts.ensureIndex({campaign: 1})

 In mongo cli you can collect all campaigns for each user.
 The following runs fine in mongodb cli

 $ db.adverts.aggregate([{"$group": {"_id" : "$user_id", "campaings": {"$push" : "$campaign"}}}],{allowDiskUse:true});

 Let me do the same in python, I have problems passing {allowDiskUse:true} so I 'll try db.runCommand. db.runCommand has problems, see:
-failed: exception: aggregation result exceeds maximum document size I fixed it finally
+	failed: exception: aggregation result exceeds maximum document size

-## How do I push the campaign and activity for each campaign ?
+## How do I collect the campaign and activity for each user ?

 ## How do I speed up the aggregation of users against their campaign ?
 First create a list of all indexes.

 $ db.adverts.getIndexes()

-Then create a joined index of user_id and campaign, that didn't speed up things massively
+Then create a joined index of user_id and campaign.

 =============

-Ideas for Affectv
+# Ideas

 Describe how you can put everything behind a server.
 The best demo would be to upload a file and see it analyzed.
 The problem will be port forwarding.
 I don't think port 80 is open